Rutmaniyar/Tantony-Game/README.md

-# 🐷 Tantony Game: A Trick-Taking Strategy Card Game
+# 🐷 Tantony: Piglet Power – A Trick-Taking Strategy Card Game

 Tantony is a unique and strategic trick-taking card game for four players, originally designed by David Parlett.
 Unlike traditional trick games, Tantony allows players to **assign won tricks** to other players — including their opponents — adding a rich layer of strategy and bluffing.